By Robert J. Sheaf, Founder, CFC Industrial

 A student in one of our instructors’ hydraulic classes was having issues with his tractor upon startup.
 He said that they would sometimes have a tough time starting their John Deere JD 4020 tractor when it was cold or if the battery was getting weak.

 The John Deere dealer offered them a simple solution — he told them to move the steering wheel back and forth while turning the key.
 The student said it worked every time.

 The JD 4020 has a hydraulic circuit with a closed-center and pressure-compensating pump.
 Why would the tractor start easier when the steering wheel is constantly rotated back and forth, causing the steering wheels to turn?

-Can you identify the next steps?
-We welcome responses of all kinds directly to Robert Sheaf at email@example.com or to firstname.lastname@example.org.
-The solution will be provided in conjunction with our October 2023 issue.
+Can you identify what was the problem?
+We welcome responses of all kinds directly to Robert Sheaf at firstname.lastname@example.org or to email@example.com.
+The solution will be provided in conjunction with our April 2024 issue.

-Filed Under: Components Oil Coolers, Pumps & Motors
+Filed Under: Components Oil Coolers, Pumps & Motors, Technologies